vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 82: Region descriptions can include refer- ences to the mass range (e.g., low mass or high mass), above or below the stable elements (proton-rich or neutron-rich).

 271
-decay, ẞ decay, B+ decay, and spontaneous fission? energy.
+decay, β decay, B+ decay, and spontaneous fission? energy.
-14. In a year, an average American uses about 3 x 1011 J of How much mass does this translate to via E = mc2?
+14. In a year, an average American uses about 3 x 1011 J of How much mass does this translate to via $E = mc^2$?
 Rock has a density approximately 3 times that of water, translating to about 3 mg per cubic millimeter.
 So roughly how big would a chunk of rock material be to provide a year's worth of energy if converted to pure energy?
 Is it more like dust, a grain of sand, a pebble, a rock, a boulder, a hill, a mountain?
 15. The world uses energy at a rate of 18 TW, amounting to almost 6 x 1020 J per year.
 What is the mass-equivalent83 of this amount of annual energy?
 What context can you provide for this amount of mass?
 16. How much mass does a nuclear plant convert into energy if running uninterrupted for a year at 2.5 GW (thermal)?